The 'Little Angels' Project

-All donations to MSC 2017 Cycle Challenge will go towards the building of a school extension at a Mustard Seed Communities ‘Little Angels’ project in Zimbabwe and operating costs for the school for five years to assure sustainability.
+All donations from the MSC 2017 Cycle Challenge went towards the building of a school extension at the ‘Little Angels’ project in Zimbabwe and covering its operating costs.

 Little Angels School

 The existing school, Little Angels, can no longer accommodate the numbers of children from the local community who rely on Mustard Seed for their grade zero education.
 There are 80 children currently enrolled.
-A new facility is needed to accommodate more children; to double the size of the school.
-The new school will include three classrooms and toilet facilities for another 80 children.
+A new facility is needed to accommodate another 80 children which will include three classrooms and toilet facilities.

-The cost of building and furnishing the school extension is US$80,000 US.
+The cost of building and furnishing the school extension is US$80,000.
 Current operating costs are $21,600 per annum.
-With the expansion the costs will double to $43,200 a year.
+With the expansion, the costs will double to $43,200 a year.
 We are seeking to fund the construction of the school extension provide for operating costs for five years so as so ensure sustainability.
-A small inflationary element is included.

 The total being sought in contributions is therefore as follows:

 Contingency: US$ 8,640 (4%)